 2.3 million small businesses, which constitute nearly 99 percent of our state’s

 employers.
 These businesses are truly the heart of Florida’s economic lifeblood,

-of new private sector jobs statewide.
+private sector jobs statewide.

 This edition of

 Florida’s Bottom Line highlights why Florida's small